Apple + Recommended

 Should you buy a used, refurbished, or “new in box” older model of iPhone, from a third party?

-You can buy used, refurbished, or even (ahem) “new” older iPhone models from many sources; Amazon sells them, eBay sellers always have plenty of stock, and mobile carriers’ stores may sell them as well.
+You can buy used, refurbished, or even (ahem) “new” older iPhone models from many sources.
+Amazon sells them, eBay sellers always have plenty of stock, and mobile carriers’ stores may sell them as well.
 If you shop around, you’ll likely see iPhone X models, and even older.
 You may think you’re getting a good deal by buying an old iPhone at a super discount, but doing so may put you at risk.
-It may either have already been cut off from the latest major iOS version, or it may get cut off roughly a year from now—and that means you could start missing out on important security updates.
+It may either have already been cut off from the latest major iOS version, or it may get cut off roughly a year from now, which means that you could start missing out on important security updates.

 Key takeaways